pinselimo/Estatico/posts/pythons_referential_transparency_part1.md

 10
 ~~~

-## Now that sucks
+### Now that sucks

 There's no referential transparency.
 Or is there?
 Well it comes down to conventionalism.
-That's the charm of Python I guess.
+That's the charm of Python, I guess.
 Let's change our interpretation of a generator function from being the lazy equivalent of a usual function to being the constructor of such an equivalent.

 As the Zen of Python teaches us: